iosiappmemes/BackgroundErase/README.md

 Note:-

 Required CroppedViewController to run this code
-& Core ML also misisng in code snippet
+& Core ML also missing in code snippet

 This is a demo project to support an article about using CoreML for image segmentation.